 We are deeply sorry for your loss - the staff at Jernigan-Warren Funeral Home

-Online condolences may be left at http://www.jerniganwarren.com
+Online condolences may be made at www.jerniganwarren.com